HezhiCao/LFNet/README.md

 Preprocessed ShapeNetPart dataset (XYZ, normal and part labels) can be found [here (674MB)](https://shapenet.cs.stanford.edu/media/shapenetcore_partanno_segmentation_benchmark_v0_normal.zip).
 Move the uncompressed data folder to `data/shapenetcore_partanno_segmentation_benchmark_v0_normal`

-#### Semantic Scene Parsing

-See `scannet/README` and `scannet/train.py` for details.

 #### Visualization Tools

 We have provided a handy point cloud visualization tool under `utils`.
 Run `sh compile_render_balls_so.sh` to compile it and then you can try the demo with `python show3d_balls.py` The original code is from [here](http://github.com/fanhqme/PointSetGeneration).

-#### Prepare Your Own Data

-You can refer to [here](https://github.com/charlesq34/3dmodel_feature/blob/master/io/write_hdf5.py) on how to prepare your own HDF5 files for either classification or segmentation.
-Or you can refer to `modelnet_dataset.py` on how to read raw data files and prepare mini-batches from them.
-A more advanced way is to use TensorFlow's dataset APIs, for which you can find more documentations [here](https://www.tensorflow.org/programmers_guide/datasets).

 ### License